BaselessFabric/World-Database/README.md

 <h1>World-DB-Spring-REST</h1>
-World-DB-Spring 'Elite Seven' consisting of Howard, Patrick W, Patrick S, Selam, Alistar, Alex and Phoenix 👋.
+World-DB-Spring 'Elite Seven' consisting of Murad, Alex, Oliver, Imogen, Patrick, Irina and Daniell 👋.

 ## Project Overview
-This project creates a Java applicaiton that uses an SQL database which contains a list of countries and cities, along with other details.
+This project creates a Java application that uses an SQL database which contains a list of countries and cities, along with other details.
-This applicaiton allows users to query certain fields within the database, while following the spring architecture layout: Entities->Repository->Service->Controller
+This application allows users to query certain fields within the database, while following the spring architecture layout: Entities->Repository->Service->Controller
 We implement RestAPIs and endpoints to allow the following CRUD methods.

-- POST /city: Adds a new city.
+- GET /web/cities/add-city: Adds a new city.
-- GET /cities: Retrieves all cities.
+- GET /web/cities: Retrieves all cities.
-- GET /city/{id}: Retrieves a city by its ID.
+- GET /web/cities/{id}: Retrieves a city by its ID.
-- GET /city/name: Retrieves cities by their name.
-- PUT /city/{id}: Updates an existing city.
+- GET /web/cities/update/{id}: Updates an existing city.
-- DELETE /city/{id}: Deletes a city by its ID.
+- GET /web/cities/delete/{id}: Deletes a city by its ID.
-- The above is similar for the countries controller
+- The above is similar for the countries and countrylanguage controller

 ## Acceptance Criteria
 - Interact with the MySQL World Database
 - Use Spring JPA to connect and communicate with the Database
 - Use basic CRUD operations
 - Provide multiple types of search methods
-- Implement the service layer in your application
+- Implement the service layer in the application
 - Tested with WebMVCTests
-- GUI to be provided via swaggar
 - Secure endpoints wiht an API
 - Error handling of API endpoints
+- Front end website to interact with World Database

 ## Dependencies
-JDK 21, JUnit, Mockito, SpringBoot, Spring Reactive Web, Rest Repositories, MariaDB Driver
+JDK 21, JUnit, Thymeleaf, SpringBoot, Spring Security, Spring Reactive Web, Rest Repositories, MySQL DB Driver

 ## File Structure
 ```